Designer Wedding Dresses – Liverpool & Chester

 10 Mistakes to Avoid When Choosing a Wedding Dress

-Copplestones Bridal is based in Liverpool City Centre, and we have one of the most extensive collection of Designer Wedding Dresses in the North West of England with Gowns priced from £299 to £899, and our Amanda Wyatt collection with prices from £750 to £1499.
+Copplestones Bridal is based in Liverpool & Chester City Centres, and we have one of the most extensive collection of Designer Wedding Dresses in the North West of England with Gowns priced from £299 to £899, and our Amanda Wyatt collection with prices from £750 to £1499.
 Our team has a large amount of collective experience and we’ve created a list of the top 10 Mistakes to Avoid When Choosing a Wedding Dress:-

 1. Bringing a large entourage

 “I have always been a believer that the most a bride should bring when dress shopping is two people,” said Cristina DeMarco, of Bridal Reflections in New York.
 Just a Mum and maybe a sister or best friend who generally have the bride’s best interest at heart.
 5 different opinions can often cause more problems than help, make it almost impossible to come to a consensus and it can take you farther away from what you actually want.
 Theresa Misso, a blogger, recently wrote about her dress shopping experiences and said, “When you’re standing there in a big dress, and random people in the store are ohh-ing and ahh-ing and all you want to do is take it off, you’ll need an honest, reliable companion to say, ‘I love it.
 But it’s just not you.”
 Your wedding dress is the most important dress you’ll ever wear, and it should be absolutely perfect.